mpostol/OPC-UA-OOI/Networking/SemanticData/READMEDataDiscoveryAndBinding.md

-# Data management and binding
+# DataSet and Communication Channel Association

 The diagram below provides a very generic overview of the responsibilities that must be implemented by the UA Application:

 ![Architecture](../../CommonResources/Media/UADataNetworking.DataManagementBinding.DomainModel.png)

-* `UA Data Networking` - represents a software exchanging the data using protocol compliant with the [OPC UA Part 14 Pub/Sub](https://opcfoundation.org/developer-tools/specifications-unified-architecture/part-14-pubsub/) and binding the data with the underlying process.
+* `UA Data Networking` - represents a software exchanging the data using protocol compliant with the [UA Part 14 Pub/Sub](README.PubSubMTF.md) and binding the data with the underlying process.
 * `MessageHandler` - represents a selected transport protocol supporting unsolicited data distribution or a middle-ware supporting publication/subscription message exchange communication pattern.
 * `DataSet` - represents a preselected collection of process data items transmitted by the `MessageHandler` as one whole and information required to bind with the underlying process.
 * `MessageReader` - captures functionality necessary to filter out unwanted messages and decode the data according to provided meta-data